openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 The layer tests are used to validate support of TensorFlow operation by the frontend.

-The unit-tests cover TensorFlow format reading functionality, conversion pipeline, and internal transformations for Transpose Sinking and conversion of sub-graphs with TF FE internal operations into OpenVINO opset.
+The unit-tests cover TensorFlow format reading functionality, conversion pipeline, and internal transformations for Transpose Sinking and conversion of sub-graphs with TF FE internal operations into the OpenVINO opset.

 ## How to build and run the unit-tests